 Attention deficit hyperactivity disorder (ADHD) is a genetic condition

-Professor Thapar went on to explain that ADHD is a condition that often results from nature rather than nurture.
+Professor Thapar went on to explain that ADHD is an often-misunderstood condition.

 First recognised in 1902, ADHD was only categorised as a neurodevelopmental disorder in 2010.
 Since then, Cardiff’s chromosomal analysis has shown up to 80% heritability.
 This provides a definitive rebuke to persistent myths that the condition is “made up” or stems from “bad parenting”.